 To Order Your Project or benefit from a CFD consultation, contact our experts via email ([email protected]), online support tab, or WhatsApp at +44 7443 197273.

-There are some free products to check our service quality.
+There are some Free Products to check our service quality.

 The fluid domain’s geometry is designed in Design Modeler, and the computational grid is generated using ANSYS Meshing.
 The mesh type is unstructured, and the element number is 168367.

-- Time formulation is assumed unsteady.
+Time solver is assumed unsteady.

-Pressure on the bottom of the cube increases as we move towards the back, and beginning from 1290 Pa, gauge pressure reaches the high value of 6500 Pa at the back face of the cube.
+Pressure on the bottom of the cube increases as we move towards the back, and starting from 1290 Pa, gauge pressure reaches the high value of 6500 Pa at the back face of the cube.